perdian/dotfiles/README.md

 My personal collection of shell scripts, configuration files and other resources also known as *dofiles*.

-They're first are foremost designed to work on macOS, as that's my primary operating system both on my personal machine and on my working machine.
-Second class support is given to Linux as that's what my personal servers are running on.
+They're first and foremost designed to work on macOS, as that's my primary operating system both on my personal machine and my working machine.
+Second class support is given to Linux as that's what my personal server is running on.

-The project itself is not really designed to be used "as is" by anyone else but could serve as an idea of how *your* personal dotfiles could be structured.
+The project itself is not really designed to be used "as is" by anyone else but can serve as an idea of how *your* personal dotfiles could be structured.
 I'm far from suggesting that my stuff works for everybody but if you find it interesting [fork it](https://github.com/perdian/dotfiles/fork), remove what you don't use, and build on what you *do* want to use.

 ## Profiles